 LET’S TALK NUMBERS

 The large domestic and international cassava market demonstrates a potential for exporting high-quality cassava products to the growing urban population around the world.
-The existence of farmers who supply fresh tubers to High Quality Cassava Flour (HQCF) processors all represent entry points for cassava earning potential.
+The existence of farmers who supply fresh tubers to High-Quality Cassava Flour (HQCF) processors all represents entry points for cassava earning potential.

 According to the Food and Agriculture Organization of the United Nations, below is a trend of cassava prices in dollars as sold in the market up to 2013.

 Prices average at about $120 per tonne of raw cassava tubers in the international market bringing the price to approximately N40,000 per ton in today’s value.
-We project the production of 25 tonnes per hectre with a minimum of 18% ROI from produce sales per hectre of farmland from our farmstead.
+We project the production of 25 tonnes per hectare with a minimum of 18% ROI from produce sales per hectare of farmland from our farmstead.

-We are working very hard to encourage participation of individuals in Agriculture which contributed about 26.95% in the fourth quarter of 2020 to Nigeria’s Gross Domestic Product and also create opportunity for value addition and exportation of processed output to increase the share of agriculture to the GDP figures.
+We are working very hard to encourage the participation of individuals in Agriculture which contributed about 26.95% in the fourth quarter of 2020 to Nigeria’s Gross Domestic Product and also create opportunities for value addition and exportation of processed output to increase the share of agriculture to the GDP figures.